Diagnosing and Preventing Instabilities in Recurrent Video Processing: Stability in recurrent video processing

 \section{Stability in recurrent video processing}

-In this section, we mathematically define the notion of stability.
-We then introduce the Spatio-Temporal Receptive Field (STRF) diagnostic tool and the two stability constraints, before presenting our Stable Rank Normalization of the Layers algorithm.
+In this section we define the notion stability, we introduce the Temporal Receptive Field (TRF) diagnostic tool and the two stability constraints, and we present our Stable Rank Normalization for Convolutional layers algorithm (SRN-C).